lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This document defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN).

-Header compression is needed to efficiently bring Internet connectivity to the node within a LPWAN network.
-Some LPWAN networks properties can be exploited to get an efficient header
+Header compression is needed to efficiently bring Internet connectivity to the node within an LPWAN network.
+Some LPWAN networks properties can be exploited to get an efficient header compression:
-compression:

-* Topology is star-oriented; therefore, all the packets follow the same path.
-  For the needs of this draft, the architecture can be simply described as: Devices (Dev) exchange information with LPWAN Application Servers (App) through Network Gateways (NGW).
+* The topology is star-oriented which means that all packets follow the same path.
+For the necessity of this draft, the architecture is simple and is described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through Network Gateways (NGW).

-* Traffic flows can be known in advance since devices embed built-in applications.
+* The traffic flows can be known in advance since devices embed built-in applications.
 New applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.

 The Static Context Header Compression (SCHC) is defined for this environment.
 SCHC uses a context, where header information is kept in the header format order.
 This context is